NachoColl/dotnet-cf4dotnet/README.md

 # Description

 Cloudformation4dotNET (cf4dotNet) is a tool you can use to automatically create the required cloudformation templates from your dotNET code.
-The idea is that you use it on your deployment pipelines, so you finally just work on the code side, without having to worry on manually updating the CF templates.
+The idea is that you use it on your deployment pipelines, so you finally work on the code side, without having to worry about CF templates manuals.

 # How to use it

-### Install the template:
+To start using this tool, **install the required templates**,

 ```
 dotnet new -i NachoColl.Cloudformation4dotNET.Templates.DotNetNew
 ```

-### Create a new API Gateway project:
+and **create a simple project example**:

 ```
 dotnet new cf4dotnet
 ```

-This will create a simple project including the next files:
+This will create a c-sharp project including the next files:

-- ```MyApi.cs``` as a simple API Gateway function example,
+- ```MyApi.cs``` as a simple API Gateway functions class example,

 ```csharp
  /* A simple function to check if our API is up and running. */